 Villa de Leyva

-Designated a national monument and located 2.5 hours northeast of Bogota, Villa de Leyva is a 16th-century architectural gem that has undergone very little development in the last 400 years.
-With its whitewashed colonial buildings, cobblestone lanes, red tiled roofs, private courtyards and a variety of many historical sights, this beautiful town has retained its Spanish colonial essence.
+Designated a national monument and located 2.5 hours northeast of Bogota, Villa de Leyva is a 16th-century colonial town that has undergone very little development in the last 400 years.
+With its whitewashed buildings, cobblestone lanes, red tiled roofs, private courtyards and a variety of many historical sights, it has retained its historic essence.
 It’s also home to the Museo El Fosil, which features a 120-million-year-old fossilized Kronosaurus.
-If you go a little out of town there is also plenty more to explore such as El Infiernito, a pre-Columbian archaeoastronomical site, and the natural cave, Cueva de la Fábrica.
+If you go a little out of town, there is also plenty more to explore such as El Infiernito, a pre-Columbian archaeoastronomical site, and the natural cave, Cueva de la Fábrica.

 Tayrona National Park

-Located in the northern region of Colombia, Tayrona National Park is a large protected area covering the foothills of the Sierra Nevada de Santa Marta as it meets the Caribbean Sea.
-It is a splendour of mangroves, forests, and white sand beaches with crystal blue waters.
-You can also trek through the Colombian jungles and explore the Ciudad Perdida, a pre-Columbian city built 650 years earlier than Machu Picchu, but with only a fraction of the tourists.
+Located in the northern region of Colombia, Tayrona National Park is a large protected area covering the foothills of the Sierra Nevada de Santa Marta, where it meets the Caribbean Sea.
+It is rich with mangroves, forests, and white sand beaches with crystal blue waters.
+You can also take the nearby multi-day trek through the Colombian jungles and explore the Ciudad Perdida, a pre-Columbian city built 650 years earlier than Machu Picchu, but with only a fraction of the tourists.

 Santa Marta is a city situated on the Santa Marta Bay of the Caribbean Sea.
 It was the first Spanish settlement and the oldest surviving city in the country as well as the second oldest city in South America.
-It may not have the same fame as Cartagena, but it is a historically significant city.
-It is also the gateway into Tayrona National Park.
+It may not have the same fame as Cartagena, but it is a historically significant city, and a great base for a day out in Tayrona National Park.

 Top Activities and Experiences in Colombia